leclubme/leclubme.github.io/_posts/2018-05-01-remote-frontend-engineer.md

 ### What you'll be doing 🚀
 -----------
-* You will be implementing HTML/CSS/JS front-ends in collaboration with designers;
+* You will be implementing HTML/CSS/JS front-ends;
 * Refactoring and improving the codebase;
 * Help define and maintain visual guidelines to ensure consistency throughout the website;
 * Improving usability and speed of existing features using modern client-side frameworks.